GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Programming is similar to a game of golf.
-The point is not getting the ball in the hole but how many strokes it takes.
+> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
 >
-> ~ *Harlan Mills*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts